The Worst Feeling In The Universe Is The Feeling That You Have Lost Hope.

 I would only eat “clean” foods, and I would restrict my diet and deprive myself of the foods I loved.

-After well over a year of doing this, I had almost zero results:
+After well over a year of doing this, I had almost zero results (sorry for the blurriness):

 After I saw this picture, taken almost a year after the previous picture was taken, I compared the two photos.

 Did I look “better”?
 Maybe.
 Minimally, at best.

 I weighed about 10 less pounds, so it was something.